ShernanJ/xpo-app/README.md

 ## 🧠 What This Is

-Stanley for X is a native intelligence engine designed to:
+X Growth Engine is a native intelligence engine designed to:

 * Systematically solve **0 → 1,000 followers**
 * Reduce posting variance